ramnathteja/sync-city/README.md

 User can change the device frame of the project by right clicking on the project page and then selecting inspect.

-After that selected the required device frame
+After that select the required device frame

 ![Device Frame](https://github.com/ramnathteja/sync-city/blob/master/images/ionic_serve_local_iphoneXDF.PNG)

 ### Running on the Android

-To run on the android device, Android Platform of the project has to be build using the following command
+To run on an android device, Android Platform of the project has to be built using the following command

 ```
 $ ionic cordova platform add android